+Figure 8: Create Xlink Dialog Box in the GUI Client

+You’ll be able to configure the name of the Xlink and the target changeset of the Xlink.
+To select the target changeset, you’ll select the target Plastic SCM server, then a repository inside that server, and finally a changeset in the repository.
+In this dialog box, it is also possible to set the Writable and Relative Server options for the Xlink.

-Modifying an Xlink
+Modifying an Xlink with the Command Line

 The target of an existing Xlink can be modified using the “-e” modifier of the xlink command.
 The syntax in this case is similar to the creation syntax, but the Xlink must exist already.
 The following example modifies an existing Xlink “component1” to point to changeset 5 on repository “mylibrary”.